jwynveen/parking-slack-bot/README.md

 - `/park` or `/park help` - List available commands
 - `/park available` - Display available parking spots
-- `/park available 10` - Add '10' as an available spot
+- `/park open 10` - Add '10' as an available spot
 - `/park reserve 10` - Reserve spot '10', removing it from the available spots

 TODO: Manage spots by date